destan/destan.github.io/_posts/2013-xx-xx-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 --------------------

 **Advice #3:** Learn how to report problems.
-Never say things like "X program doesn't work", "Y program is broken", "Not compiling"...
+Never say things like "program X doesn't work", "program Y is broken", "Not compiling"...
 If only you could see yourself from somebody else's eyes while telling those words...
 Those are vogue, very open, very general problem statements.

 **Read**  logs and error messages **carefully** , they are for you!
 Pay attention to those logs and messages and report them properly, please take a look to followings:
 <ul>